lukashanak/100-days-of-code/log.md

 **Time Spent**: 2 hours.

 **Thoughts**: I started too late.
 I was procrastinating, because I didn't know what exactly to do.
 I have to sit down and study for many hours next day and actually make some, even a small project / just write some code.

+### Day 17: August 9 , Sunday.

+**Today's Progress**: Spent a lot of time looking around.
+I jumped into the node.js but then realized that I don't know prerequisites/principles.
+I will have to study for a few days.

+**Time Spent**: 3 hours.

+**Thoughts**: Bad day.. :D I forget how to learn...
+I was just reading an articles like an idiot and didn't understant the stuff properly..
+Then I remembered how I was learning sooner.
+So I connected the second monitor.
+On the left, I had a learning resources and on the rigt, I had a google docs.
+And I started explaining the things in my own words.
+This always worked pretty well for me..
+So my plan for tomorrow is: Make a plan for learning a node.js and start learning it, take notes... so you can start building your back end as soon as possible :)